Student sitting at desk concentrating as he writes notes

 If you have received an academic integrity allegation outcome and would like to submit an appeal, please contact our Advocacy team for a free appointment.
 Our experienced team can support you through the process.

-If you have received an academic integrity breach allegation outcome and would like support preparing the written submission for an appeal, we’re here to help.
+If you have received an academic integrity breach outcome from a Faculty Academic Integrity Committee and you would like support preparing an appeal to the University Appeals Committee, we’re here to help.

-Here is a written submission template that you can use when submitting an academic integrity outcome appeal.
-Please feel free to use this template to write your appeal.
-Please ensure you have read our Appeal of an Academic Integrity Outcome webpage prior to writing your written submission.
-Please also consider contacting a DUSA Advocate for support with preparing your appeal.
+Here is an Appeal Statement template that you can use to draft your appeal of an academic integrity breach outcome/decision.
+Please ensure you have read our Appeal of an Academic Integrity Breach Outcome webpage prior to writing your written submission.
+Please also contact a DUSA Advocate for individualised support with preparing your appeal.

-Please note: The example written submission is only for appealing an outcome regarding a proven breach of academic integrity, i.e. you have already received an Academic Integrity Breach Allegation Outcome.
-If you have not already received an Outcome, you can access the Academic Integrity Breaches webpage here.
+Please note: The below Appeal Statement template is only for appealing an outcome regarding a substantiated (proven) breach of academic integrity, i.e. you have already received an Academic Integrity Breach Allegation Outcome.
+If you have not already received an outcome, you can access our Academic Integrity Breaches webpage here.

-Example written submission – for appealing academic integrity outcomes
+Example appeal statement – for appealing academic integrity breach outcomes

 Deakin University Appeals Committee